[2026] Climbing Mount Fuji: The Complete Guide to a Safe Experience

 Preparation for climbing Fuji 4 -Checking access methods-

-During the Fuji climbing season, restrictions on private cars will be implemented on the Yoshida, Fujinomiya and Subashiri routes, so except for some vehicles, private cars will not be allowed to go all the way to the 5th station of Mount Fuji.
-During the restrictions on private cars, transfer to the shuttle bus (paid) to the 5th station of Mount Fuji at the parking lot at the foot of the mountain.
-During the restrictions on private cars, the transfer parking lot for those using the Yoshida route is "Fujisan Parking."
+During the Fuji climbing season, private vehicles are restricted on the Yoshida, Fujinomiya, and Subashiri routes.
+Therefore, with the exception of certain vehicles, private cars and rental cars cannot reach the 5th station of Mount Fuji.
+During this period, please transfer to a shuttle bus (for a fee) to the 5th station of Mount Fuji at a parking lot at the base of the mountain.
+For those using the Yoshida route during this period, the transfer parking lot is "Fujisan Parking".

-Shuttle bus round trip fare (Fujisan Parking ⇔ Mount Fuji 5th Station): Adults 2,500 yen, Children (elementary school students and younger) half price *Fares for 2025 are yet to be determined
+Round-trip shuttle bus fare (Fujisan Parking ⇔ Mount Fuji 5th Station): Adults 2,500 yen, Children (elementary school age and younger) half price. *2026 price TBD.

 [For those using public transportation]

-If you are coming by bus or train instead of by car, please take the Fuji Subaru Line bus bound for Fifth Station from Mount Fuji Station or Kawaguchiko Sta. .
+If you are coming by bus or train instead of private car or rental car, please take the bus bound for Fuji Subaru Line 5th Station from Mount Fuji Station or Kawaguchiko Sta. .

 Fuji North Foot Parking Lot "Fujisan Parking "